 Todays activity wasn’t planned it just happened, which is my favourite way to do things.
 My girls decided they wanted to draw around each other and me.
 We’ve done this before to work out how many DUPLO bricks tall they are.
+We used the activity as a great opportunity to learn about the body.

 Once we’d drawn around everyone we talked about who was the biggest ( me ) and who was the littlest ( H ) and then while H and I started to draw clothes on ourselves, S decided to draw body parts.